 English courts approach issues of the enforceability of an arbitration agreement from a pro-arbitration perspective.
 Section 7 of the Act embodies the principle of separability, unless the parties agree otherwise.
 Consequently, even if the underlying agreement is unenforceable, the arbitration agreement will be enforceable, unless there are circumstances that impeach the arbitration agreement itself (Fiona Trust & Holding Corporation v Yuri Privalov [2007] EWCA Civ 20).
-An agreement providing that the parties would 'endeavour to first resolve the matter through Swiss arbitration', but failing such resolution would submit the dispute to the courts of England was interpreted by the English Court to constitute a mere agreement to attempt to agree an arbitration process rather than being a binding agreement to arbitrate (Kruppa v Benedetti [2014] EWHC 1887 (Comm)).
+Although section 7 is a non-mandatory provision, its operation is not displaced by a choice of law as to the merits, only by express waiver or agreement as to alternative law on the issue by the parties (National Iranian Oil Company v Crescent Petroleum Company International Ltd & Crescent Gas Corporation Ltd [2016] EWHC 510 (Comm)).